 To apply to this opportunity, the applicant must:

-- have earned a first doctorate from an accredited university no earlier than September 2016 (date all degree requirements were completed, not the date of graduation), or have completed a first doctorate no earlier than September 2013, but have since had their career interrupted or delayed for the purpose of maternity, illness, or health-related family responsibilities;
+- have earned a first doctorate from an accredited university in September 2016 or later (date all degree requirements were completed, not the date of graduation), or have completed a first doctorate between September 2013 and September 2016, but have since had their career interrupted or delayed for the purpose of maternity, illness, or health-related family responsibilities;

 - not hold a permanent faculty position or a faculty position leading to permanency.